breunigs/hipsterpizza/README.md

 # HipsterPizza – [pizza.yrden.de](https://pizza.yrden.de)

-HipsterPizza allows to make group orders on pizza.de.
-If you don’t want to install a copy of HipsterPizza on your own server, you can use the public instance at **[pizza.yrden.de](https://pizza.yrden.de)**.
+HipsterPizza allows to **make group orders** on pizza.de.
+If you don’t want to run your own copy, you can use the public instance at **[pizza.yrden.de](https://pizza.yrden.de)**.

+Regular user?
+Roll your own copy to gain the ability to
+- automate all the things
+- save sharing the basket ID with colleagues
+- send your own fax to…
+  - easily match order to person
+  - add detailed way description
+  - get VIP status
+  - Bonus: confuse the delivery people

+Convinced?
+Read on!

 ## Status